lorey/karllorey.com/pages/human.md

 .. type: text
 -->

-While being human is a core feature of me, I do not know yet what should be written here.
+This is just a random collection of things about me.
-I guess it is upon you which social media profile you choose to find out more about me...
+I guess it's your call which social media profile you choose to find out more about me...

-# Values
+# Core beliefs

 - hard work beats talent when talent doesn’t work hard, so work hard and use your talent.
-- self-reflection is the basis of personal growth.
+- self-reflection is the basis for personal growth.
+- don't mistake movement for progress.
 - simplicity beats complexity, always.
-- don't mistake movement for progress.
 - true success requires sacrifice.
 - automation reduces mental load.
 - deep work is essential.